UsernameFodder/damage-eos/README.md

 ## Not Yet Implemented
 - Some special-case moves with unique handling
   - One notable group is all moves using the "fixed damage" routines.
 This includes moves that are not actually _fixed_ damage, but are implemented using these routines.
 For example, Psywave.
-- Time/Darkness base power differences (only affects a small number of moves)
 - Overrides for species types and abilities for scenarios like Skill Swap.
 - Probably other things I'm forgetting